dangosailing/Spotify_Flask_App/README.md

 # Course specific goals

 ## Säker programmering -
+- Relevant API secrets are stored in an config-file added to gitignore.
+An example config file with relevant keys and non vital information is included in the repo.
 - CSRF management added as an extension to the flask app in app/extensions.py that is created when the app is initialized.
 Each form (see template files: home, login, register, playlist and search results) contains a hiddden input for the csrf token.
 - The app uses protected routes (login required decorator) for all routes except index, login and register
 - Password validation to ensure a relatively strong password during user registraton (app/utils.py)